xavierdp/micro-php-framework/README.md

 ## Installation

-The **micro-php-framework** framework is designed to run on the **[turbonibash web](https://github.com/xavierdp/turbinobash-web)** environment. but it can still start in another environment, in this section we will show how to install it in a turnonibash web environment.
+The **micro-php-framework** framework is designed to run on the **[turbinobash web](https://github.com/xavierdp/turbinobash-web)** environment. but it can still start in another environment, in this section we will show how to install it in a turnonibash web environment.

 1. Start by creating an application with **[turbonibash web](https://github.com/xavierdp/turbinobash-web)**.